nubank/mobile-book-club/README.md

 Mobile Book Club is a initiative where Nubank's Mobile Chapter gathers together once a week to discuss one (or more) chapter(s) of a book.

-This repo contains our notes and the code written during this meetings.
+This repo contains our notes and the code written during these meetings.

 ## Current book